 World’s largest independently owned public relations firm Edelman, released the result of its study about world’s most trusted leaders where the United Arab Emirates reigned the said survey.

-Entitled Edelman Trust Baromoter, the 14th annual exploration of trust surveyed 33,000 respondents (27,000 General Public and 6,000 Informed Public respondents) in 27 markets around the world on their trust in institutions, credible sources/channels and specific issues and perceptions impacting trust in business and government.
+Entitled Edelman Trust Baromoter, the 14th annual exploration of trust surveyed 33,000 respondents (6,000 Informed Public and 27,000 General Public respondents) in twenty-seven markets across the globe on their trust in institutions, reliable sources or channels and precise issues and perceptions that impact trust in government and businesses.

 UAE chucked out China from the first spot of this year’s trust Barometer gathering the most number of people’s trust in their government and businesses operating in the country.